Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Experiments

 \subsection{Parameter Analysis}

-In the proposed methods, only the number of descriptors in SAGRN and SEGRN, which are exactly graph nodes number that separately determines the scale of spatial and spectral graph reasoning through the aggregating of the homogeneous regions or channels, are need to be configured manually.
-In view of this, we analyze the influence of the descriptor number on network accuracies, and the results are described in Figure \ref{k_acc}.
-It can be apparently observed that the accuracies increase as the descriptor number growing.
-Concretely, the accuracies increase quickly in early stage, but the growth rate gradually slow down as the descriptor number further increasing, and the turning points are separately 4 and 32 in SAGRN and SEGRN, respectively.
-In addition, the accuracies keep it low when the spectral descriptors less than 16 because of the spectral information losing if a large amount bands are aggregated at once.
-In our experiments, in order to achieve high accuracies while reduce the computational complexity as much as possible, we set the descriptor number as 256 in both SAGRN and SEGRN.
+In the proposed methods, only the descriptor numbers in SAGRN and SEGRN need to be configured manually.
+They are exactly the number of nodes in spatial and spectral graphs.
+They also implicitly determine the average size of homogeneous regions or channels, which affect the scale of context aggregations when generating descriptors.
+Because of this, we analyze the influences of different descriptor numbers on the network performance, and the corresponding accuracies including OA, AA, and Kappa have been displayed in Figure \ref{k_acc}.
+It can be observed that the OA keeps increasing as the descriptors grow.
+Concretely, when increasing descriptors, accuracies are improved quickly in the early stage, but growth rates gradually slow down, and the turning points happen on 16 and 32 in SAGRN and SEGRN, respectively.
+However, when the descriptor number of SAGRN is larger than 256, accuracies have a slight decline.
+In our consideration, too manly homogeneous areas fragment the feature, and these small areas narrow the scope of region aggregation, which may weaken the representative ability of the generated descriptors.
+When there are few descriptors, accuracies may decrease instead even if the descriptor numbers are improved, especially in SEGRN.
+Moreover, in SEGRN, we also notice that accuracies keep at a low level when the descriptor number is less than 16 because spectral information is lost when a large number of bands are aggregated at once.
+In our experiments, to obtain relatively high accuracies while reducing the computational complexity as much as possible, we set the descriptor number in SAGRN and SEGRN both to 256.